 During a Remote Pilot Licence (RePL) training course a single drone type is provided.
 Should you need multiple drone types, they may be added to your initial Remote Pilot Licence course or added at a later stage.

 The next consideration is the drone weight categories, per individual drone aircraft type.
 While officially there are 2 weight categories; in reality, there are 3 categories.
-While there are broad weight categories of sub 25kg and sub 150kg, CASA places restrictions on what aircraft can be flown within the category.
+While there are broad weight categories of sub 25kg and sub 150kg, a Remote Pilot Licence flight test conducted on a sub 7kg drone will see a restriction of 7kg placed on the Remote Pilot Licence.

 The weight of an aircraft is determined by Maximum Take-Off Weight (MTOW), which includes the weight of the aircraft, fuel/batteries and payload.
 You will only be able to legally and safely operate the drone aircraft type, up to the maximum allowed weight, that your Remote Pilot Licence states.